 Let's see how to modify a target model.
 First, in the Edit menu, click on Target Editor.
-It opens a new window named "Target Editor" that contains two tabs : Targets that shows the list of targets and their parameters, and Models, that is used to associate a model (intensity distribution) to a target.
-For this partice session we are only interested by the second tab.
+It opens a new window named "Target Editor" that contains three tabs :

+- Targets, that shows the list of targets and their parameters, - Models, that is used to associate a model (intensity distribution) to a target, - Groups that allows targets of an observing run to be aggregated into groups (for instance as calibrators, primary targets, backup targets...)

-In the Models tab, there is only one target, i.e. our hypotetical $(0^{\circ}, +89^{\circ})$ star, and one model associated to this target, i.e., disk1.
+In this practice session we are only interested by the second tab.
+In the Models tab, there is only one target, i.e. our hypothetical $(0^{\circ}, +89^{\circ})$ star, and one model associated to this target, i.e., disk1.
 The model is briefly described in Model Description, and the list of model parameters and their values are given in Model Parameters.
 You can check that the diameter you found in the previous section is close to the one given in this window.

-Note that all models have three additional parameters, i.e. flux_weight, which is uselful only for multicomponents models, and the x and y positions, to allow adding off-center components.
+Note that all models have three additional parameters, i.e. flux_weight, which is useful only for multicomponents models, and the x and y positions, to allow adding off-center components.
 For our one component models, the flux weight will always be 1 and the position (0,0).